MicrosoftDocs/power-platform/power-platform/admin/powerapps-powershell.md

     Add-PowerAppsAccount -Username user@contoso.com -Password $pass
     ```

 5. Optionally, a specific endpoint can be targeted.
-The default endpoint is "prod".
-If a user wants to run a PowerShell script targeting an environment in a non-prod region, such as GCC, the -Endpoint parameter can be changed to "usgov" for GCC Moderate, or "usgovhigh" for GCC High, or "dod" for GCC DOD.
+The default endpoint is `prod`.
+If a user wants to run a PowerShell script targeting an environment in a non-production region, such as GCC, the `-Endpoint` parameter can be changed to `usgov` for GCC Moderate, or `usgovhigh` for GCC High, or `dod` for GCC DOD.
 The full list of endpoints supported is: "prod,preview,tip1,tip2,usgov,usgovhigh,dod,china".

     ```powershell
     # An environment in another region, such as GCC, can be targeted using the -Endpoint parameter.